danya02/slon-winter-2019-lit-club/main.md

 "Oh, by the way Simon," said Mitch, packing away his laptop, "didn't you get Mr Johnson to buy a lot of these Model TX helmets?"

+The helmets were the on-the-spot solution to the problem that without commandeering humans, ATLAS couldn't do its job properly.
+The initial idea was that ATLAS could just tell people what to do, and they would do it.
+But the out-of-the-box idea -- one more compatible with ATLAS -- is to just use robots in the first place.

 "Oh right I did, I forgot we could just build a robot factory."

 "So what we gonna do, tell him it wasn't necessary?"